Send us your election questions

 The Gazette has reached out to all St. Albert candidates with a list of 12 questions, and the answers will run in The Gazette each week as the Oct.
 18 election approaches.
 Question topics touch on taxation, climate, development, funding shortfalls, business, traffic, transparency, reconciliation, the city’s Badger Lands solar-farm project, and more.
 Now we want to hear from you.
 What questions are at the top of your mind going into St. Albert’s municipal election?
 Email us the questions you'd like candidates to answer: [email protected].

-The Gazette reached out to all candidates running in the St. Albert municipal election to ask them what ideas they have for making up St. Albert’s RMR shortfall.
+The Gazette reached out to all candidates running in the St. Albert municipal election to ask them how they feel about the city’s proposed MEC, and the Badger Lands solar-farm project.

 Mayoral candidates had 120 words to answer the question: